 Some approaches modify the input at inference time, acting purely as a steering mechanism for a static intelligence.
 Others attach an external memory bank, turning the model into a reasoning engine over provided data.
 Finally, some approaches alter the neural pathways of the model itself, deeply embedding new knowledge or styles.

-๐ก Key insight: The fundamental difference lies in where the new information or behavior lives during execution: in the input prompt, in an external memory bank, or in the model's weights.
+The fundamental difference comes down to where the new information or behavior lives during execution: in the input prompt, in an external memory bank, or in the model's weights.

 You build a pipeline that finds relevant documents and injects them into the prompt context.
 The architecture diagram below illustrates the two main phases of a RAG system.
 The retrieval phase takes a user query, embeds it, and searches a vector database, while the generation phase combines the retrieved documents with the original query to produce a grounded answer: